Building a Collaborative Divorce Team

 In order to adequately address the parties’ financial and emotional needs and goals, a collaborative team is drafted.
 Depending on the needs of the parties and the particular issues in the divorce, the collaborative divorce team may include the following:

-* A neutral financial specialist to help the parties in gathering all necessary financial documentation and work with the parties and their lawyers to clearly identify and address the present and future financial implications of possible settlement options.
+A neutral financial specialist to help the parties in gathering all necessary financial documentation and work with the parties and their lawyers to clearly identify and address the present and future financial implications of possible settlement options.

-* A neutral child specialist to help the parties develop a thoughtful parenting plan for the children as well as address concerns the children may be having.
-This mental health professional’s role is not to make decision for the parties but to help them identify current and long-term emotional issues associated with children and the divorce process.
+A neutral child specialist to help the parties develop a thoughtful parenting plan for the children as well as address concerns the children may be having.
+This mental health professional’s role is not to make decisions for the parties but to help them identify current and long-term emotional issues associated with children and the divorce process.

-* Divorce coach(es) for each spouse.
-Usually this role is played by a mental health professional who is concentrated on helping the parties address current emotional concerns and develop the skills necessary to be able to communicate and work together in the future—especially where there are children involved.
+A divorce coach.
+Usually, this role is played by a mental health professional who is concentrated on helping the parties address current emotional concerns and develop the skills necessary to be able to communicate and work together in the future—especially where there are children involved.

 Is Collaborative Divorce Right for Your Case?

 Collaborative divorce is not a good fit for couples that have a high degree of conflict or who cannot communicate.
 The parties must be able to communicate and cooperate to some degree and must be interested in a needs-based resolution of their divorce case.
 The parties must also be comfortable resolving their own issues and be comfortable that a judge is not going to be available to solve their problems or provide rulings in their cases.
 For most cases, however, collaborative should at least be explored as the first option in your divorce.